floccusaddon/floccus/README.md

 - **Your accounts**: You can setup multiple accounts and select a bookmark folder for each, that should be synced with that account.
 Floccus will keep the bookmarks in sync with the server you selected whenever you add or change them and will also sync periodically to pull the latest changes from the server.
 - **Syncing the root folder**: If you want to sync all bookmarks in your browser you need to select the topmost untitled folder in the folder picker.
 (In case you're wondering: Syncing the root folder across browsers from different vendors is now possible out of the box, because the built-in folder names are now normalized).

-### The server path: Mapping folders
+### The server path: Mapping folders / Profiles

-You can specify a 'server folder' in your floccus account setup.
+When using the nextcloud Bookmarks adapter, you can specify a 'server folder' in your floccus account setup.
 This is like the target folder of a copy or rsync command.
-While the local sync folder you have selected from your browser bookmarks normally will end up being synced to the root bookmark path on your server, you can change that to an arbitrary sub-directory, e.g. /Toolbar.
+While the local sync folder you have selected from your browser bookmarks will normally end up being synced to the root bookmark path on your server, you can change that to an arbitrary sub-directory, e.g. /Toolbar, with the 'server folder' setting.
+If you are using the WebDAV/XBEL adapter, you can do the same by specifying a specific xbel file in the settings.

 ### Limitations